 Faculty & Staff Catalyst Awards

 The Curb Center at Vanderbilt supports the Catalyst Creativity Grant program, which offers students, staff and faculty with an opportunity to implement original ideas which use creativity as a force for innovation and community engagement while challenging conventional thinking and fostering unique partnerships between all participants.
 We encourage proposals for projects that:

 - facilitate connections across disciplinary, social, and institutional boundaries; and

-Creative Expression funding awards up to $2,000 are given with the possibility for more funding if the project encourages interdisciplinary connections.
+Catalyst Creativity projects can receive up to $2,000 with the possibility for more funding if the project encourages interdisciplinary connections.
 In addition to funding, award recipients have access to the Curb Center workspace and studios, project management, mentoring, network groups, and material resources to support successful project outcomes.
 Different levels of funding are awarded based on applicant’s title (undergraduate, graduate, staff or faculty) and the scope of project.